What’s the best way to market a law firm in 2022? Depends who you ask.

 But is it worth it?

-If you’re spending tens of thousands per client, and are barely breaking even, then most definitely not.
+If you’re spending tens of thousands on ads and struggling to generate and/or close the leads, then most definitely not.

 Facebook.
 Tiktok.
 Instagram.
 LinkedIn.
 All the popular social media platforms have ad programs available.
 Seems like a no-brainer strategy to get your law firm in front of a ton of people.